 There are some problems with the theory.
-If the fear of death is truly universal and is the cause of all religion, then the selection of world religions isn't very satisfying.
+If the fear of death is truly universal and is the cause of all religions, then the selection of world religions isn't very satisfying.
 If humanity is so afraid of death that they have to come up with a fake belief system, why is religion so complex?
 A belief system destined to allay the fear of death should simply involve dying and arriving in paradise.
 Instead, nearly every belief system in the world somehow ties acts performed during life to rest in the afterlife.
 If death were the primary concern, getting to a favorable afterlife would probably be simpler.

 This brings us to Ventura's quote and another common sociological theory about religion: religion was developed to control and unify people with a list of rules, a hierarchy of authority, and explanations for mystical occurrences.
 Many secular sociologists claim religion was developed as a necessary stabilizing force in society.

 It's true that religion provides community, family, and friendship that are often lacking in the modern world.
 The need to belong is a powerful force, and religion fills that need nicely.
 It's conceivable that many people join religions not because they have objectively analyzed and agreed with all the tenets of the faith but because the traditions and rituals provide purpose and comfort.
 So, presuming God does not exist, the offer of community could reasonably explain the existence of religion.

 But "presuming God does not exist" is a completely improvable assumption.
 There is substantial evidence that God exists.
 If He didn't exist, religion would indeed be silly.
 But if God does exist, or if there is a reasonable chance that He exists, it is reasonable to desire to treat Him appropriately.